MrShwhale/source-bf/README.md

 An example of a loop can be seen in dee.cfg

 ### Input buffer
-There is also support for an input buffer that the user enters prior to execution.
+There is also support for an input buffer that the user enters characters into prior to execution.

 To use the input buffer, make a copy of buffer.cfg and put characters before the first semicolon of a line, like commands when creating a program.
 To read a byte from the buffer, exec the buffer file at the start of your program, and use the read command to store the next buffer byte in the currently selected byte.